-NBF has endeavored to expand stable revenues from its rental business with respect to its existing portfolio by reinforcing measures for maintaining occupancy rates and increasing rents upon renewal of contracts through appropriate and flexible leasing activities with a good understanding of market trends and strengthened relationship with tenants.
-In addition, NBF has also put forth efforts to reduce costs by properly allocating the timing and cost of renovation/construction while striving to enhance competitiveness of properties by carrying out strategic and rightly-focused additional investments.
+With respect to the existing portfolio, although the level of occupancy rates has entered a correction phase, revenues from the rental business have remained stable as a result of accurate understanding of market trends, appropriate and flexible leasing activities, maintenance of favorable relationships with tenants and measures for continuous rent increase upon renewal of contracts.
+In addition, NBF has also put forth efforts to reduce costs by properly allocating the timing and cost of renovation/construction while striving to enhance competitiveness of properties by carrying out strategic and rightly focused additional investment.